Burgundy is a lovely deep red, the name of a region in France, and of a wine. Lets talk about the colour.

 France owns the name

 burgundy when applied to wine.
-Wine is called burgundy only when from the Burgundy region in France.
+Wine is called burgundy only when from the Burgundy region in France (Bourgogne in French).
 France has additional wine labelling laws and the burgundy region imposes more restrictions.
 The red wine we usually call burgundy is Pinot Noir.
 A small number of wineries in California and a large number of wineries in Australia produce beautiful Pinot Noir.
 When it is too cold in France to enjoy a visit to a wine district, visit the Tamar Valley and Mornington Peninsular in Australia.
-Fly in to Melbourne to visit the Mornington Peninsular then catch a local flight to Launceston to visit the Tamer Valley.
+Fly in to Melbourne to visit the Mornington Peninsular then catch a local flight to Launceston to visit the Tamar Valley.